• A commemorative mark was designed to celebrate Her Majesty The Queen’s Platinum Jubilee

 An announcement from the British Hallmarking Council on behalf of the Assay Offices of the UK:

-In 2022, Her Majesty The Queen will become the first British Monarch to celebrate a Platinum Jubilee, seventy years of service, having acceded to the throne in 1952.
+In 2022, Her Majesty The Queen was the first British Monarch to celebrate a Platinum Jubilee, seventy years of service, having acceded to the throne in 1952.
 To celebrate the occasion, the body which oversees UK hallmarking, the British Hallmarking Council, has sanctioned a commemorative component mark.

 Designed by Thomas Fattorini Ltd, the mark depicts an orb, and can be applied to precious metal, alongside a hallmark, by any one of the four UK Assay Offices.